convertigo/convertigo-doc/operating-guide/using-c8o-forms-standalone/index.md

 - All the _couchdb_ directory.
 This directory contains all the databases used for Convertigo Form Builder.
 In particular the definitions of forms, users, rights, ...
 - The _tomcat/conf_ directory, only if you have changed the configuration like add a certificate store.

 Restoration is easy.
 It consists of replacing the installed directories with those saved.
+Note that backup can be done while CouchDB is running see this article in CouhcDB documentation [Couchdb Backups](https://docs.couchdb.org/en/stable/maintenance/backups.html)